shaunwang1350/Kickstarter_Analysis/README.md

 #### Chart 1: Outcomes Based on goals

-Graph employed in Findings 1
+Graph utlizied in Findings 1

 #### Chart 2: Play Data Set Descriptive Statistics

-Graph employed in Findings 2
+Graph utlizied in Findings 2

 #### Chart 3: Outcomes Base on Launch date  (Base on count of outcomes)

-Graph employed in Findings 3
+Graph utlizied in Findings 3

 #### Chart 4: Outcomes Base on Launch date  (Base on sum of goal)
-Graph employed in Findings 4
+Graph utlizied in Findings 4